The Vintage Tone

 FAQs

-I’ll give you a quote for the tune-up, and possibly an estimate on more extensive work.
+I’ll give you a quote for the Tune-Up, and possibly an estimate on repairs and restoration.
 We’ll then discuss any further alterations or repairs after I have fully evaluated the amp.

 Why not hourly?
 I like taking my time measuring random aspects of amps, documenting the weird transitional things (wait… grounded 3-prong AC cord but a 2-prong convenience outlet?
 Cool!), things like that.

 And the fact is most techs have to do complicated calculus to figure out how much time was work-time vs. not.
 For example, does everyone actually charge for the extra 7min 42seconds it took to get that especially sticky chassis out of the cab?
-Or it takes 10 minutes extract a spare part from donor amp to install in yours… is that on you for having an amp that needs the part, or on them for not having already torn down that donor amp?
+Or it takes 10 minutes extract a spare part from donor amp to install in yours… is that on you for having an amp that needs the part, or on them for not having the part ready?
 Honestly I don’t know, so I’m not dealing with the complications of hourly rates, at least for now.

-I will almost definitely not attempt to repair a solid-state or IC/computer chip based amp if the Tune-Up does not solve its issues.
+I will almost definitely not attempt to repair a Class-D, fully solid-state, or IC/surface-mount computer-chip based amp.
+I might offer a Tune-Up, that’s it.
 I can refer you to shops that specialize in that work.

-Maybe?
-But I’ll tell you to try everything else first.
+• Maybe?
+But I’ll suggest that you try everything else first.
 Master volume mod?
 Try an attenuator first.
 Gain mod?
 There are about 1 million pedals out there… and they all suck?
 Add an effects loop?
 Well that one is pretty much a hard no.

-You really should try all the non-invasive options first before deciding to drill holes through your amp chassis, then try to find some crazy way to jumper wires across the PCB.
+You really should try all the non-invasive options first before deciding to drill holes through your amp chassis, then try to find some crazy way to cut traces and jumper wires across the PCB… yikes.

 From there, we either did not feel comfortable with the changes requested, required, or the complexity of the job.
 We reserve the right to turn down or stop any job.
 This is for your benefit.

 Why do you still have to pay?
-Because we spent time on your amp, we might have performed real work, and/or installed parts, all of which will be detailed on your itemized invoice.
+Because we spent time on your amp, performed significant research, likely used shop materials or even installed/replaced parts, all of which will be detailed on your itemized invoice.

-In addition, you will receive a report with our analysis and work done.
-You can take this to another amp tech which will be valuable information for to them.
+In addition you will receive a report with our analysis, work done, current state of your amp, photos if applicable, and where and why we stopped.
+You can take this to another amp tech which will be valuable information for to them, increasing the chance of successfully fixing your amp.

-No. I promise.
-I’m just normal, sane, and rational guy that you might want to shoot the breeze with or enjoy a brew.
-We’re all just guitar, amp, and music nerds, right?
+• No. I promise.
+I’m just a normal, sane, and rational guy that you might want to shoot the breeze with or enjoy a brew, be it coffee, tea, or IPA!
+We’re all just guitar, amp, and music fans, right?
 No reason to get all controversial!

 But, for the record:

-Jet airplanes are emitting fossil fuel fumes and water vapor but not… I don’t even know what to say.
+• Jet airplanes are emitting exhaust and water vapor but not… alien lizard pheromones or something?
+I don’t even know what to say.

-Radio waves are not cooking our brains — your cell phone is welcome in my shop.
+• Radio waves are not cooking our brains.

 Let’s all just through life alive and make amazing music and friendships!